hyperledger-labs/fabric-token-sdk/README.md

 The `Fabric Token SDK` is a set of API and services that let developers create token-based distributed application on Hyperledger Fabric.

+The Token SDK leverages the [`Fabric Smart Client`](https://github.com/hyperledger-labs/fabric-smart-client) for transaction orchestration, check it out.

 # Disclaimer

 `Fabric Token SDK` has not been audited and is provided as-is, use at your own risk.